Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Tier Standard V2
         - You can select autoscaling, this will scale based on the demand, for now you can select no
         - Availability zone, none
         - Go inside the virtual network resource that you created before and in addition to the default subnet, add a new application subnet /24.
-Note that this new subnet must be an empty subnet
+Note that this new subnet must be an empty subnet.
+An empty subnet is a requirement for application gateway
+        - Next under the basics tab - add a public ip address (you can assign a private ip address if you want to keep the application gateway as an internal resource)
 - Add the VMs to the backend pool